I’m planning to claim Social Security next year but the government says my income will force them to withhold more of the benefits – is that correct?

 • Month of FRA and beyond: There is no limit on earnings.

-Many early filers assume that all retirement income triggers the annual or monthly earnings penalty.
-However, the earnings test only applies to active income, which includes W-2 wages and net earnings from self-employment.
-Passive income streams—such as capital gains, interest, dividends, pensions, traditional IRA or 401(k) distributions, and passive real estate income—do not count toward the earnings test and will not reduce your benefits.
+Many early filers assume that all retirement income triggers the annual earnings penalty.
+The earnings test, however, applies only to active income: W-2 wages and net earnings from self-employment.
+Passive income streams do not count toward the test at all.
+Capital gains, interest, dividends, pensions, traditional IRA or 401(k) distributions, and passive real estate income will not reduce your benefits.
+For self-employed workers, note that the SSA measures your net income, not gross receipts, when applying the threshold.

-The reader’s problem might be solved by the First Year of Retirement rule.
+The reader’s situation may be resolved by the First Year of Retirement rule.
 If you retire mid-year after already earning a high salary, the SSA can apply a monthly limit rather than an annual one.
-In 2026, if you earn $2,040 or less in any given month after retiring, you are entitled to your full check for that month, regardless of your total yearly income.
+In 2026, earning $2,040 or less in any given month after retiring entitles you to a full benefit check for that month, regardless of total yearly income.

-However, if you transition into freelance work or consulting during your first year of retirement, you must navigate an extra self-employment constraint.
-Under the monthly rule, you cannot perform “substantial services” for your business.
-The SSA measures this by time; dedicating more than 45 hours a month (or between 15 and 45 hours for highly skilled professions) can disqualify you from receiving your benefit check for that month, even if your net business profit for that specific period is zero.
+There is an additional wrinkle for those who move into freelance work or consulting during their first retirement year.
+Under the monthly rule, you cannot perform “substantial services” for your own business.
+The SSA gauges this by time: dedicating more than 45 hours a month to your business (or between 15 and 45 hours in a highly skilled profession) can disqualify you from receiving your benefit check for that month, even if your net profit for that period is zero.

 What to do when the SSA makes a mistake

-When the SSA makes a decision you don’t agree with, you have the right to request a reconsideration.
-While you can still find the form online and mail it in, the fastest way to resolve an earnings estimate error today is through your my Social Security account.
-By logging in and submitting Form SSA-561-U2 digitally, you can provide an accurate, updated estimate of your current income to stop automated withholdings.
-Updating your estimated 2026 earnings digitally can often trigger the release of withheld checks without a formal appeal.
+When the SSA makes a decision you disagree with, you have the right to request a reconsideration.
+You can still find the form online and mail it in, but the fastest way to resolve an earnings estimate error is through your my Social Security account.
+Logging in and submitting Form SSA-561-U2 digitally lets you provide an accurate, updated estimate of your current income to stop automated withholdings.
+In many cases, updating your estimated 2026 earnings online can trigger the release of withheld checks without a formal appeal.

-This is a step the reader above should definitely take—especially since they’ll be reaching FRA in March, at which point their income shouldn’t impact their benefit payments one bit.
-For those born in 1959, remember that your FRA is 66 and 10 months, while those born in 1960 or later must wait until 67.
+This is a step the reader should take promptly, especially since they’ll be reaching FRA in March.
+At that point, income no longer affects benefit payments one bit.
+For those born in 1959, FRA is 66 and 10 months.
+Those born in 1960 or later must wait until 67.

-The good news is that the reader is entitled to their previously withheld benefits.
-Because 2026 incorporates a 2.8% Cost-of-Living Adjustment (COLA), base benefit payouts and baseline thresholds are structurally higher, making accurate income reporting even more critical.
-Once the SSA starts paying them at FRA, they will automatically recalculate the monthly benefit to account for the months where checks were withheld, resulting in a higher permanent monthly payout.
-Being proactive now avoids having to wait longer than necessary to get that money flowing.
+The good news for the reader is that they are entitled to their previously withheld benefits.
+Because 2026 incorporates a 2.8% Cost-of-Living Adjustment (COLA), base benefit payouts and thresholds are both higher than a year ago, making accurate income reporting even more critical.
+Once the SSA starts paying at FRA, it will automatically recalculate the monthly benefit to account for the months when checks were withheld, resulting in a higher permanent monthly payout.
+Acting now avoids waiting longer than necessary to get that money flowing.

 Photo of Maurie Backman